zoffixznet/IOwesomeness/Action-Plan/non-backcompat/close-the-default.md

 handle when the iterator is exhausted, unless `:keep-open` parameter is set to `True`

-Based on ecosystem survey, no one seems to be using the `:close` parameter anyway.
-My guess would be this is due to ignorance of its existence and that the programs are leaking filehandles, rather than the users explicitly closing the filehandle elsewhere in the program.
 A March 22, 2017 ecosystem grep showed 1125 potential calls to the methods, yet only one match came up for the `close` parameter on the same line: the `perl6/doc` repository.
+Thus, no one seems to be using the `:close` parameter anyway.
+My guess would be this is due to ignorance of its existence and that the programs are leaking filehandles, rather than the users explicitly closing the filehandle elsewhere in the program in a way that my grep did not pick it up.

 ```bash
     $ grep -FR -e '.comb' -e '.lines' -e '.words' -e '.slurp-rest' | wc -l